 To understand key trends, Download Sample Report

-The Brazilian government has announced funding worth around USD 200 million for the development of smart grids.
-It also announced plans to equip smart meters in the whole country by 2021.
-The aforementioned factors, coupled with Brazil's strong importance on renewable energy generation, are expected to act as driving factors for the Brazilian smart gas meter market.
+- The Brazilian government announced a funding of around USD 200 million for the development of smart grids.
+It also announced plans to deploy smart meters in the entire country by 2021.
+The aforementioned factors, coupled with Brazil's strong focus on renewable energy generation, are expected to act as driving factors for the Brazilian smart gas meter market.

 The South and Central American smart meter market is moderately competitive and consists of several major players.
 In terms of market share, few of the major players currently dominate the market.
 These major players with prominent shares in the market are focusing on expanding their customer base across foreign countries.
 These companies are leveraging strategic collaborative initiatives to increase their market shares and profitability.
 The companies operating in the market are also acquiring start-ups working on smart meter technologies to strengthen their product capabilities.

 - Jan 2020 - Landis+Gyr launched an Omni-carrier cellular meter and services solution in order to simplify the installation and operation of cellular communications for utility IoT applications.
 With a single meter model supporting a variety of available cellular carriers, the meter can automatically provision the optimal carrier network on installation and provides increased resilience with automatic failover.

 - June 2020- Itron Inc. announced partnership with Accell, as Itron’s regional partner and lead distributor for the Latin America region.
 As part of the agreement, Accell will manufacture devices sold in Latin America and provide services and support for those products.
 By partnering with Accell in Latin America, Itron furthers its strategy to enhance flexibility to capitalize on other opportunities.
 Accell is better situated to serve customers, partners and deliver new levels of success in the region.